Mediacorp Subaru Impreza WRX Challenge: Winners and runners-up

-Country Team Winner and Asian Winner
+Market Team Winner and Asian Winner

-Since 2009, the country/region whose participants have the longest combined standing time will be awarded the Country Team Winner title along with a cash prize of S$10,000, to be equally divided among the team.
+Since 2009, the market whose participants have the longest combined standing time will be awarded the Market Team Winner title along with a cash prize of S$10,000, to be equally divided among the team.
 An additional S$5,000 was awarded to the last male and female contestant standing, and S$1,000 for the last contestant standing representing in each country.